-- Reference ranges should be looked at because it could be different from main lab reference ranges. - Storage requirements for the test, look into conductivity and databases, Policies and procedures - If the doctor's office is part of a system there should be standardization across the system - Check to make sure that the tests are truly waived test and not moderate - According to the guidelines is the medical director on the CLIA license appropriate? - If the tests are moderately complex make sure that everyone involved in the testing from the medical director to the people training to the testers have the appropriate education.
+- Reference ranges should be looked at because they could be different from main lab reference ranges. - Storage requirements for the test, look into connectivity and databases, policies and procedures - If the doctor's office is part of a system there should be standardization across the system - Check to make sure that the tests are truly waived test and not moderate - According to the guidelines is the medical director on the CLIA license appropriate? - If the tests are moderately complex make sure that everyone involved in the testing from the medical director to the people training to be testers have the appropriate education.